noelle-crawfish/Enumerating-Polycubes/Wolfram Community Post/README.md

 ## Methods
 ### Complete Search
-Since I began this project as a part of the Wolfram Summer Camp, I had a limited amount of time to complete it.
+When I begin a project, I like to first produce a 'minimum viable product', something that could technically complete a task, but will do it badly.
+That way I have data to check future results against, and a guarantee that there will be something to show for my efforts.
 The first thing I did was write a function to generate polycube sets through a complete search of possibilities in *n* x *n* x *n* space.

     polycubeSet[n_Integer] := (
       Block[{allPoints, final, res},